Faizan-Ashiq/House-Price-Prediction-Model/README.md

 - Automate preprocessing of both numerical and categorical features.
 - Save trained models and reuse them without re-training.
 - Apply proper model evaluation and testing methods (Stratified Sampling).
+- Use joblib and inferences at last to secure all the data

 ---